Your ADHD symptoms may come and go after your 20s, so you might need more help at different times. Here’s what you should know about ADHD in adults.

 The researchers, led by Margaret Sibley, PhD, associate professor of psychiatry and behavioral sciences at the University of Washington School of Medicine and a researcher at Seattle Children's Research Institute, followed 558 children with ADHD for 16 years, from age 8 to 25 — checking for symptoms every two years.
 The team spoke with family members and teachers as well as the participants.

-For 90 percent of this group, symptoms flared up at some point through age 25, and the researchers concluded this pattern might continue through life.
+For 90 percent of the group, symptoms flared up at some point through age 25, and the researchers concluded the pattern might continue throughout life.

 What is ADHD in adults?